-The NWT has one of the highest rates of gonorrhea in the country.
+Gonorrhea is a sexually transmitted bacterial infection (STI) that impacts both men and women.
+The Northwest Territories has one of the highest rates of gonorrhea in the country.

+If you are sexually active, then you are at risk for getting gonorrhea.
+Increased risk occurs if you have multiple sex partners, and unprotected sex.
 In the NWT, gonorrhea disproportionately affects sexually active youth and young adults, especially young women.
 Highest rates are observed in men aged 20-29 years of age and women aged 15 to 25 years of age.

 Gonorrhea often has no symptoms so people may not realize they are infected.
 You can still spread gonorrhea even if you do not have symptoms.

 The only reliable way to know if you have gonorrhea is to get tested.
 Gonorrhea testing is done through a urine sample or swab.
 STI testing is free and confidential in the NWT.

 Treatment for gonorrhea requires antibiotics; the infection will not go away on its own.
 If left untreated gonorrhea can lead to permanent health problems and fertility complications.
 Antibiotic-resistant gonorrhea is on the rise and getting harder to treat.
 Many gonorrhea strains that are circulating have become resistant to previously recommended antibiotics.